gamblevore/speedie/Documentation/Message.md

 Looks great!
 Very readable and also we got very far in our progress!

 ### Reading the Parsed Tree ###

 So far all we did was just parsing, or read or write files or switches, handle errors, etc. But not actually using Jeebox.
 So lets do that.
 First, we need to find `"catalog"`.
+Lets add that to `BookSearch`.

     || catalog = BookFile[@tmp, "catalog"] #require

-This gives us a `@tmp` named "catalog", or creates an error if that `@tmp` can't be found. `@tmp`, `@str`, etc are just node types. `#require` here does the same as: `if catalog==nil: return nil`
+This gives us a `@tmp` named "catalog", or creates an error if that `@tmp` can't be found. `@tmp`, `@str`, etc are just node types. `#require` here does the same as: `if catalog==nil: return nil`.

 Now we need to list through the books, they are contained in catalog's `@arg`.

     for book in catalog[@arg]
         printline book.first

 We just put `printline` here to verify that we are getting the books.
-We should see this output:
+If we call it like this "`booksearch.spd books.box -author=corets`", we should see this output:

     (id: "bk101")
     (id: "bk102")
     (id: "bk103")
     (id: "bk104")
+    Can't find: author 'corets'
     ...

 OK great!
 We are now listing over our books!
-Now to search each book for the search query.
+Now to use the search query.

 So lets delete the printline statement and add this: